lynn0702/Torchlite/torchlite.md

 A few of these GMC templates are presented as members of a certain people.
 Their people is noted in parentheses and they have a matching people SFX.
 You can make a GMC from a different people by simply replacing that SFX with one from another people.

-Many of these templates first appeared in the Manual of Monsters, Minions, and Mountebanks, which can be found at <https://ljrstudiosouth.itch.io/monsters>.
+Many of these templates first appeared in the Manual of Monsters, Minions, and Mountebanks, which can be found on [itch.io](https://ljrstudiosouth.itch.io/monsters).

 #### Aboleth